transloadit/uppy/website/src/docs/dashboard.md

 ### `animateOpenClose: true`

 Add light animations when the modal dialog is opened or closed, for a more satisfying user experience.

+### `browserUploadType: 'files'`

+Configure the type of upload allowed.
+May be either 'files', 'folders', or 'both'.
+Folder upload may not be supported on all [browsers](https://caniuse.com/#feat=input-file-directory).

 ### `proudlyDisplayPoweredByUppy: true`